AI & Technology

 3. Heavy cloud-dependent keyboards: 110-135 mAh/hour

-CleverType, tested in the same study, showed consumption of 75-82 mAh/hour depending on enabled features, placing it among the more efficient options while offering comprehensive AI capabilities including grammar correction and tone adjustment.
+Nevertheless, CleverType, tested in the same study, came in at 75-82 mAh/hour depending on which features were on—landing it among the more efficient options while still offering a full suite of AI capabilities including grammar correction and tone adjustment.

 Use CaseMost EfficientLeast EfficientDifference